schneefux/brawltimeninja/web/content/faq/how-to-contribute.md

   ![](/images/cms_brawler_edit.png)

   When you are done, click "Save".
+When you are done, set the status to "Ready".

-At this point, your changes can be reviewed.
-Shortly after they have been accepted, they will be available on the website.
+  Shortly after your changes have been accepted, they will be available on the website.
 Cool!
 ---